 Where an applicant's credit is not established to the satisfaction of the Cooperative, or where the credit of a Member with the Cooperative has become impaired or where the Cooperative deems it necessary, a deposit, or other guarantee, satisfactory to the Cooperative, may be required as security for the payment of future and final bills, before the Cooperative shall render or continue to render service.
 The Cooperative in its discretion may require a deposit for contribution in aid of construction.

-A deposit in the amount of one-sixth (1/6) of the customer’s estimated annual billings will be charged as follows:
+A deposit in the amount of two times the highest monthly bill of the customer’s annual billings will be charged as follows:

 If individual was previously a Parke County REMC member, and owes an outstanding bill.

 If the member has found to be involved with meter tampering or theft of electricity.